link1905/system-design-101/content/docs/data-persistence/sql-database/concurrency-control.md

 ##### Concurrent Updates With Locking

-Returning to the **Repeatable Read** isolation level:
-When multiple transactions compete to update the same data, **locking** is necessary to guarantee correctness.
+Returning to the **Repeatable Read Isolation Level**, when multiple transactions compete to update the same data, **locking** is necessary to guarantee correctness.

 Let’s rewrite the previous deadlock example where transactions do not acquire **Shared Locks**.
-In the update step, one of the transactions (e.g. `T1`) will proceed first and acquire an **Exclusive Lock** on the record, while the other must wait.
+In the update step, one of the transactions, e.g. `Transaction 1`, will proceed first and acquire an **Exclusive Lock** on the record, while the other must wait.

 ```d2